 Most of the men working in the field of diversity and inclusion will, like the Pearson male directors be liberal minded.
 They are on our side.
 We need them to persuade other men both at senior levels and middle management of the very real barriers to women’s progress at work and to actively support their female peers.
 This isn’t an easy.

-Male ally isn’t a new term.
+Male ally isn’t a new term, although few leaders would use it, certainly the Pearson directors didn’t.
+Their actions and behaviours spoke for themselves.
 It has been used on occasion for many years to describe men in organisations who support the efforts for women’s equality.
 Professionals know that without male leadership behind policies and practices plus the support of middle management change just doesn’t happen.
 There has been an increase in the use of the term within the DEI sector with some men, mostly consultants now describing themselves as male allies and promoting the term ‘allyship’.
-This post isn’t to berate these men at all as their work is very important but ‘ally’ is not a term I like as it brings to mind warring factions and implies that non allies are by default enemies.
+This post isn’t to berate these men at all as their work is very important but ‘ally’ is not a term I like as it implies that non allies are by default enemies.
 This in itself may unintentionally create a them and us, a good guys and bad guys scenario, making men defensive.

 I have assumed that the role of a male ally was to use their more ‘listened to’ masculine voice to highlight organisational barriers to women’s progress in organisations and persuade male leadership and male employees of the need for change.
-A recent LinkedIn post by a well known ‘male ally’ listed all the subtle and not subtle barriers this man thought women faced in the workplace.
+A recent LinkedIn post by a well known ‘male ally’ listed all the subtle and not subtle barriers that women faced in the workplace.
 He was correct in his choice of barriers but it wasn’t difficult… women have been listing these for years.
-The quite substantial attention he received was from women (out of 223 reactions only seven were from men).
+But the quite substantial attention he received was from women, out of 223 reactions only seven were from men.
 In a similar vein another well-regarded ‘male ally’ put up a post about a talk he gave at an Inclusion conference.
 But guess what – the audience were almost entirely women, just as it usually is when anyone male or female gives a talk about diversity, gender or inclusion.
 The hardest part of this work is persuading men to accept that the workplace is still gendered in their favour and change is needed.
-The business case only gets you so far.
 It is easy to fill a room with women who are grateful that a man understands their hurdles.
 But if you cannot fill a room with men, perhaps start with a small group.

 What do women want from ‘male allies’?

-For me it is to enable challenging conversations with men and start the work that men need to do, both to benefit themselves but also women in their organisations.
+For me it is to enable challenging conversations with men and begin the work that men need to do, both to benefit themselves but also women in their organisations.
+To work with men in a way that is more difficult for women to do.
 A Catalyst Report in 2009 , Engaging Men in Gender Initiatives, showed that 74 per cent of male interviewees identified fear as a barrier to men’s support of gender equality – fear of loss of status, fear of making mistakes and fear of other men’s disapproval.
 This research itself could form the basis of a productive discussion with men.

 Men’s issues today and the changing role of women

 Most of the male ally literature discuss the problems women face in organisations in terms of women’s issues rather than in terms of men’s issues.
-However there is a lot more social commentary on men and boys today and it tends to focus on their ‘lostness’, their loneliness, the high level of male suicide, the current crisis in masculinity.
-(Richard Reeves, Jordan Peterson, Chris Williamson) Women, myself included, are also concerned and beginning to comment on the topic and show support.
-There is also concern about the fact that women are steaming ahead on the educational front leaving men behind – Young women are starting to leave men behind FT.
+However there is a lot more social commentary on men and boys today and it tends to focus on their ‘lostness’, their loneliness, the high level of male suicide, the current crisis in masculinity( eg.Richard Reeves, Jordan Peterson, Chris Williamson).
+Women, myself included, are also concerned and beginning to comment on the topic and show support.
+There is also concern about the fact that women are steaming ahead on the educational front leaving men behind – young women are starting to leave men behind FT.

 A focus on this is very welcome, as emotionally stable and happy men and boys is good news for women and girls and society in general.
 However some of the commentary carries an undercurrent (sometimes stated more overtly) of blame toward women and particularly feminism for somehow emasculating men.
 The sub text is ‘If only women hadn’t taken men’s places, they would be ok’.